javalabsfs/javalabsfs.github.io/_docs/02-git.md

 To set up an SSH key, follow the instructions below.

-1. Generate the key by entering the command below in the terminal, replacing "your@email.address" with the email address associated with your GitHub account.
+1. Generate the key by entering the command below in the terminal, replacing 'your@email.address' with the email address associated with your GitHub account.

 ```console
 ssh-keygen -t rsa -b 4096 -C "your@email.address"